Jzukas125/Obsidian-Notes/CyberSecruity/Blue Team Intro/SOC Level 1/Threat Intelligence Tools.md

 # Cisco Talos Intelligence

 IT and Cyber security companies collect massive amounts of information that could be used for threat analysis and intelligence.
-Being one of those companies, Cisco assemble a large team of security practitioners called Cisco Talos to provide acionable intelligence
+Being one of those companies, Cisco assemble a large team of security practitioners called Cisco Talos to provide actionable intelligence, visibility on indicators, and protection against emerging threats through data collected from their products.

+Cisco Talos encompasses their own six key terms which are as follows:
+- Threat Intelligence and Interdiction - Quick correlation and tracking of threats provide a means to turn simple IOCs into context-rich intel.
+- Detection Research - Vulnerability and malware analysis is performed to create rules and content for threat detection
+- Engineering and Development - Provides the maintenance support for the inspection engines and keeps them updated
+- Vulnerability Research and Discovery - Working with service and software vendors to develop repeatable means of identifying and reporting security vulnerabilities
+- Communities - Maintains the image of the team and the open-source solutions
+- Global Outreach - Disseminates intelligence to customers and the security community through publications